 Orientation is coordinated through the Office of Student Life.
-A variety of orientation programs introduce new students to the Law School each summer and fall.
+A variety of orientation programs introduce new students to the Law School each fall.
 Upper-class law students serve as orientation leaders to first-year, transfer, and graduate students, working closely with groups of new students during the orientation program.

 First Year Information Program

 The First Year Information (FYI) program helps first-year students (1Ls) adjust to life as law students.

 Incoming students will meet their FYI leaders during Orientation, and will remain connected to their assigned leaders throughout their first academic year.

 Upper-class FYI leaders coordinate a variety of activities, ranging from small section information sessions to all-class social events, in order to provide 1L students with an informative and enjoyable transition into the first year of law school.